Fifty FREE Things to Do in New Orleans

 See the swans from the Peristyle in City Park.

-- Tailgate outside the Superdome at a Saints football game or join the party before a Hornets basketball game.
+- Tailgate outside the Superdome at a Saints football game or join the party before a Pelicans basketball game.

 - Walk the nature trail at Jean Lafitte National Historical Park and Preserve’s Barataria Unit.

 - Watch the sailboats race on Lake Pontchartrain from the Lakefront Park or watch the sunset from Lakeshore Drive.

 - See the Battle of New Orleans reenactment at the Chalmette Battlefield unit of Jean Lafitte National Historical Park and Preserve.